A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 Electrical power system studies are critical for safe and stable grid operation.
 In real-world applications, engineers rely on these studies to:

-• Model electrical power system studies during project design and grid integration
+• Model electrical power systems during project design and grid integration

 • Assess short circuit levels and fault current ratings across circuit breakers